spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/03-Day/03-Day-LessonPlan.md

 }
 ```

   * Now that we've added our loader, we need to install Babel itself, the loader, and any presets that we want to use.

-To do this, run `npm install @babel/core babel-loader @babel/preset-env -D`.
+* Run `npm install @babel/core babel-loader @babel/preset-env -D` from the command line.

-* Next, open up `src/app.js` and point out the reorganization of the files.
+* Open up `src/app.js` and point out the reorganization of the files.

 * We have added the `Chart.js` library so that we can see a bar chart of our expenses.

-  * It is not essential for students to understand how to interact with the `chart.js` library.
-It is important to note that Webpack allows us to import other npm modules into our application.
+  * Remember, Webpack allows us to import other npm modules into our application.

   * We've separated the files into files like `elements.js` and `expenses.js` to help further modularize our code.
 There is no definitively "right" way to split up your code.
 The main goal when refactoring code to be split between files is to create functions that are reusable and relatively "pure", when possible.

-* Introduce the concept of **Pure functions** vs **Impure functions**.
+* Ask the class the following question(s) and call on students for the corresponding answer(s):

+  * ☝️ What does it mean for a function to be pure?

-  * Pure functions are straightforward with singular purposes.
+  * 🙋 Pure functions are straightforward with singular purposes.
 They do not have any "side effects" within them. **Side effects** are bits of code that interact with the outside world like database calls or changes to the DOM.

-  * In pure functions, whenever data needs to be modified, it is not mutated.
+  * 🙋 In pure functions, whenever data needs to be modified, it is not mutated.
 Instead, we create a new variable that describes the new mutation.
 Pure functions have the advantage of being easily testable and reusable.
 It is considered best practice to use pure functions whenever possible.

+  * ☝️ What does it mean for a function to be impure?

-  * Impure functions tend to have multiple purposes.
+  * 🙋 Impure functions tend to have multiple purposes.
 The might contain database or network calls.
 Even though it is preferred to keep your functions simple, impure functions are often unavoidable.

+* Open @TODO `src/calculations.js` in your IDE and point out the following:

-  * In `src/calculations.js`, the `subtract` function is a pure function.
+  * The `subtract` function is a pure function.
 It creates a new variable for the result, instead of modifying the input and contains no side effects.

   ```js
   export function subtract(a, b) {